UE2020/tenebra/README.md

 ## Usage

 Tenebra uses GStreamer to encode an RTP H.264 stream, so GStreamer's runtime utilities must be installed on your system for Tenebra to work.
+GStreamer should be available using your package manager.
+On MacOS, reference the hyperlink below.

-[GStreamer Installs](https://gstreamer.freedesktop.org/download/) <- install the RUNTIME version
+[GStreamer Installs](https://gstreamer.freedesktop.org/download/) <- install the development and runtime libraries

 After the server is built with `cargo build --release`, you may run it:
 ```